Medically reviewed by Drugs.com. Last updated on Oct 8, 2020.

 Off Label Uses

-Based on the American Society for Blood and Marrow Transplantation (ASBMT) Guidelines for Preventing Infectious Complications among Hematopoietic Cell Transplantation Recipients, ganciclovir is an effective and recommended agent in the preemptive management of CMV in bone marrow transplant recipients.
+Based on the American Society for Blood and Marrow Transplantation Guidelines for Preventing Infectious Complications among Hematopoietic Cell Transplantation Recipients, ganciclovir is an effective and recommended agent in the preemptive management of cytomegalovirus (CMV) in bone marrow transplant recipients.

 Based on The Transplantation Society International CMV Consensus Group Guidelines, ganciclovir is an effective and recommended agent in the treatment of CMV disease in solid organ transplant recipient.

-Varicella-zoster: Acute retinal necrosis (ARN) in HIV-infected patients
+Varicella-zoster: Acute retinal necrosis in patients with HIV

-Varicella-zoster: Progressive outer retinal necrosis (PORN) in HIV-infected patients
+Varicella-zoster: Progressive outer retinal necrosis in patients with HIV

 Hypersensitivity to ganciclovir, valganciclovir, acyclovir, or any component of the formulation

-Solid organ transplant recipients: 5 mg/kg/dose every 24 hours; duration of prophylaxis is dependent on type of transplant, as well as donor and recipient CMV serostatus (Kotton 2013).
+Solid organ transplant recipients: 5 mg/kg/dose every 24 hours; duration of prophylaxis is dependent on type of transplant, as well as donor and recipient cytomegalovirus (CMV) serostatus (AST-IDCOP [Razonable 2019]; Kotton 2013).

-CMV disease, preemptive therapy (hematopoietic cell transplant recipients) (off-label use) (Tomblyn 2009): IV:
+Cytomegalovirus disease, preemptive therapy (hematopoietic cell transplant recipients) (off-label use): IV:

-<100 days post-transplant: 5 mg/kg/dose every 12 hours for 7 days (autologous transplant) or 7 to 14 days (allogenic transplant), then 5 mg/kg/dose every 24 hours for 1 to 2 weeks or until the indicator test is negative (minimum total induction and maintenance treatment is 2 weeks when 14 days of twice daily is used and 3 weeks when a 7-day induction course is used).
+<100 days post-transplant: 5 mg/kg/dose every 12 hours for 7 days (autologous transplant) or 7 to 14 days (allogenic transplant), then 5 mg/kg/dose every 24 hours for 1 to 2 weeks or until the indicator test is negative (minimum total induction and maintenance treatment is 2 weeks when 14 days of twice daily is used and 3 weeks when a 7-day induction course is used) (ASBMT [Tomblyn 2009]).

-CMV disease, treatment (solid organ transplant recipients) (off-label use): IV: 5 mg/kg/dose every 12 hours until 1 or 2 consecutive undetectable CMV viral load samples are obtained (minimum treatment course: 2 weeks) (Kotton 2013).
+Cytomegalovirus disease, treatment (solid organ transplant recipients) (off-label use): IV: 5 mg/kg/dose every 12 hours until resolution of symptoms and 1 or 2 consecutive undetectable CMV viral load samples are obtained (minimum treatment course: 2 weeks) (AST-IDCOP [Razonable 2019]; Kotton 2013).

 Ganciclovir-resistant strains: 5 mg/kg/dose every 24 hours in combination with daily foscarnet and monthly CMV hyperimmunoglobulin (Mylonakis 2002).

-CMV esophagitis or colitis in HIV-infected patients (off-label use): IV: 5 mg/kg/dose every 12 hours, then change to oral valganciclovir therapy once oral therapy is tolerated; total duration of therapy: 21 to 42 days or until symptom resolution (HHS [OI adult 2017]).
+Cytomegalovirus esophagitis or colitis in patients with HIV (off-label use): IV: 5 mg/kg/dose every 12 hours, then change to oral valganciclovir therapy once oral therapy is tolerated; total duration of therapy: 21 to 42 days or until symptom resolution (HHS [OI adult 2020]).

-CMV neurological disease in HIV-infected patients (off-label use): IV: 5 mg/kg/dose every 12 hours plus foscarnet until symptoms improve (HHS [OI adult 2017]).
+Cytomegalovirus neurological disease in patients with HIV (off-label use): IV: 5 mg/kg/dose every 12 hours plus foscarnet until symptoms improve (HHS [OI adult 2020]).

-Varicella-zoster: Acute retinal necrosis (ARN) in HIV-infected patients (off-label use): Intravitreal injection (off-label route): 2 mg of an extemporaneously prepared solution administered as an intravitreal injection twice weekly for 1 to 2 doses in combination with IV acyclovir for 10 to 14 days, followed by valacyclovir for 6 weeks (HHS [OI adult 2017]).
+Acute retinal necrosis in patients with HIV (off-label use): Intravitreal injection (off label): 2 mg in 0.05 mL of an extemporaneously prepared solution administered as an intravitreal injection twice weekly for 1 to 2 doses in combination with IV acyclovir for 10 to 14 days, followed by valacyclovir for 6 weeks (HHS [OI adult 2020]).

-Varicella-zoster: Progressive outer retinal necrosis in HIV-infected patients (off-label use): IV: 5 mg/kg/dose every 12 hours (with or without IV foscarnet) plus intravitreal ganciclovir and/or intravitreal foscarnet (HHS [OI adult 2017]).
+Progressive outer retinal necrosis in patients with HIV (off-label use): IV: 5 mg/kg/dose every 12 hours (with or without IV foscarnet) plus intravitreal ganciclovir and/or intravitreal foscarnet (HHS [OI adult 2020]).